NoahCohenNow/mcdegens/README.md

 - Check logs in `logs/` folder
 - Share Solscan links with community
 - Stats are public on your landing page
-- Consider posting weekly reports
+- Consider posting winner announcements

 ## 🛠️ Troubleshooting